jerryljames/MCP401X-STM32-Library-mcp4017-4018-4019-/README.md

 ### mcp401x.h

+I am using the STM32L4 series,
 ```c
 #include "stm32l4xx_hal.h"					//Change here acc to STM32 series used
 ```
-If another STM32 series is used, include the appropriate header.
-For example if F1 series (like STM32F103C8T6) is used, include
+If another STM32 series IC is used, include the appropriate header.
+For example if F1 series (like STM32F103C8T6) is used, replace with below

 ```c
 #include "stm32f1xx_hal.h"					//Change here acc to STM32 series used